tomekc/cartography_workshop/ddd_intro.md

 ---

-# Here lets tell why is it worth to have domains/contexts
+# Why we care about bounded contexts?

+^[KS]
+* Reduces accidental complexity as software becomes model of a business.
+* Splits complex problem domain to smaller one.
+* Its easier to solve problems when everything is not connected with everything
-* Single context should not belong to two teams
+* Single responsibility of context.
+Subdomain should not cross boundaries of bounded context
-* If we want to apply DDD we need to identify bounded context first
-* Subdomain which do not give us competetive adventage can be replaced with third party solutions

-^[All] Draft! say why we should find domains/contexts
+* Do not share bounded contexts between teams
+* Allows to organize technical module boundaries inside subdomain which doesnt change often (if properly defined).

 ---
 # How to identify bounded contexts
-### Indicators of boundary:
+Indicators of boundary:

-#### one way information flow
+* one way information flow
-#### difference in language
+* difference in language
-#### different triggers
+* different triggers

 ^[All] Say how to do this and try to draw boundaries

 ---